-^{} Citadel funds AUM are as of 1 January 2022.
-NA = Performance data was not available or fund did not qualify for i to efficiently manage the portfolio and transfer it between custodians," Ronna- Dynamic Alpha ended that year up that seeks to defend itself across a wide on options trading.
-"We knew about The fund suffered an uncharacteristic range of market environments.
+Dynamic Alpha did, however, suffer a sudden blow in February 2020 right as Her team has devised extensive rules Covid hit markets.
+That's when its sole in structuring a net unlevered portfolio custodian, Jefferies, imposed new limits that seeks to defend itself across a wide on options trading.
+"We knew about The fund suffered an uncharacteristic ended up drastically increasing the range of market environments.
 At the this coming policy change," recalls loss of nearly -28% in February.
 But same time, the fund's low collateral re- Ronnasi, "and we were shifting to J.P. the strategy snapped back by more than quirements help it avoid margin calls.
-Morgan and Interactive Brokers to ser- 50% in March as markets suffered even monthly gains more than 80% of the triggered greater market volatility, Jeffe-turally designed to flip from short volaat a slight premium to what is antici- time, and to target and realize annual- ries accelerated the removal of options tility in a normal market environment pated to be the market's actual volatility ized returns between 13% and 18% - exposure from its platform.
-"Jefferies' to long volatility that protects itself in and target sustainable yields, instead of all while being negatively correlated to actions made it more difficult for us an extreme environment," explains Ronsi recalls, "preventing us from sidestep- 17.28%.
-But two idiosyncratic months, ping the volatility that hit toward the which broke way past normal monthly swings of several percentage points, ended up drastically increasing the fund's historical standard deviation to 28% and collapsing its Sharpe Ratio to 0.67.
-It's a case study of the need to dig This has enabled the fund to register vice our account."
+Morgan and Interactive Brokers to ser- 50% in March as markets suffered even This has enabled the fund to register vice our account."
 However, as Covid steeper declines.
-"The portfolio is struc- into key performance metrics to accurately understand a fund.
+"The portfolio is struc- into key performance metrics to accuat a slight premium to what is antici- time, and to target and realize annual- ries accelerated the removal of options tility in a normal market environment pated to be the market's actual volatility ized returns between 13% and 18% - exposure from its platform.
+"Jefferies' to long volatility that protects itself in and target sustainable yields, instead of all while being negatively correlated to actions made it more difficult for us an extreme environment," explains Ronto efficiently manage the portfolio and transfer it between custodians," Ronna- Dynamic Alpha ended that year up si recalls, "preventing us from sidestep- 17.28%.
+But two idiosyncratic months, ping the volatility that hit toward the which broke way past normal monthend of the month."